agustinbarriosuptp/Group-A1-Final-Project/README.md

 - Iván Portilla F11203117
 ---

 Welcome to the **Introduction To Robotics FINAL PROJECT**!
-This repository includes two main robotics projects: a custom-built **Robotic Arm** and a project using the **EPSON robot** for lab tasks.
-Both projects integrate electrical, programming, and mechanical engineering.
+This repository includes the main robotics project: a custom-built **Robotic Arm**.
+This project integrate electrical and mechanical engineering.

 ---